stevenstage/cuda-learning/lecture002/lecture002_note.md

 It is simply a matter of creating the output tensor and then starting the kernel.
 The output image is shown below:

 ### Ex3: Mean Filter
 This experiment mainly implements image blurring.
 Since it is very similar to Ex2, we will only introduce how the kernel function is written here.
+The implementation of this function is found in the [filter.cu](https://github.com/stevenstage/cuda-learning/blob/main/lecture002/filter.cu) file.
 ```c++
 __global__
 void mean_filter_kernel(unsigned char* output, unsigned char* input, int width, int height, int radius) {